 Wonderful QUEENSTOWN HILL WALK in New Zealand

 The Queenstown Hill walk is one of the short but steep hikes in Queenstown, South Island of New Zealand.
-With stunning views over Lake Wakatipu and the surrounding mountain peaks, the Queenstown Hill walk is well rewarding.
-With a total incline of 500 meter over 2,5 kilometre one way you will definitely get sweaty and feel your heart pumping.
-But it’s worth it as you will be rewarded with amazing 360 views over Queenstown lake and the surrounding mountains.
-In this ultimate guide I’ll share with you the exact navigation for the walking track, photo spots and other things you need to know before you go.
+With stunning views over Lake Wakatipu and the surrounding mountain peaks, the Queenstown Hill walk is well-rewarding.
+With a total incline of 500 meters over 2,5 kilometers one way, you will get sweaty and feel your heart pumping.
+But it’s worth it as you will be rewarded with amazing 360 views over Queenstown Lake and the surrounding mountains.
+In this ultimate guide, I’ll share with you the exact navigation for the walking track, photo spots and other things you need to know before you go.

-The trailhead of Queenstown Hill walk is at Belfast terrace, just a few minutes away from Queenstown’s city centre.
+The trailhead of Queenstown Hill Walk is at Belfast Terrace, just a few minutes away from Queenstown’s city center.
 While getting closer to the trailhead you will see signs making it very easy to find the car park.
-However, there aren’t much parking spots available because the car park is tiny.
-So if it’s already full with cars you can safely park along the road, but keep in mind that this is a residential street, so respect the local traffic that might have to go through.
+However, there aren’t many parking spots available because the car park is tiny.
+So if it’s already full of cars you can safely park along the road, but keep in mind that this is a residential street, so respect the local traffic that might have to go through.

-Another option is to walk to the trailhead from Queenstown centre which adds another 15 minutes and about 200 meters incline to your hike.
-This is a great option if you’re staying in Queenstown centre and is a great warming up for the hike!
+Another option is to walk to the trailhead from Queenstown center which adds another 15 minutes and about 200 meters incline to your hike.

 Let’s have a look at some key facts before we get into detail about the Queenstown hill walk.

-Hike distance and duration: The total distance of Queenstown hill walk is5 km return.
+Hike distance and duration: The total distance of Queenstown Hill Walk is 5 km return.
 You will first hike to the Basket of Dreams sculpture which is an incredible viewpoint and only 2 km away from the start point.
 An additional 0,5 km brings you to the summit of Queenstown Hill with 360 views and a satisfied feeling of reaching the end of this trail.
-The total time walkingwill take you anywhere between 1,5 – 2,5 hours depending on your speed and how much time you take to enjoy the viewpoints.
+The total time walking takes anywhere between 1,5 and 2,5 hours depending on your speed and how much time you take to enjoy the viewpoints.

-Difficulty and incline: Despite the Queenstown hill hike is one of the short walks in Queenstown, it’s not a super easy ‘walk in the park’.
-The elevation gain is 500 meters from the trailhead, getting you to the summit on 900 meters above sea level.
+Difficulty and incline: Despite the Queenstown hill hike being one of the short walks in Queenstown, it’s not a super easy ‘walk in the park’.
+The elevation gain is 500 meters from the trailhead, getting you to the summit at 900 meters above sea level.
 Right from the start you will begin the incline and there aren’t any flat or downhill sections along the way up.
 So you can imagine that it will definitely feel like a workout, but isn’t that the whole point of hiking?
-The views are totally worth it and it is very easy to navigate to the summit as you just follow the well maintained wide gravel hiking path.
+The views are totally worth it and it is very easy to navigate to the summit as you just follow the well-maintained wide gravel hiking path.

-Regarding best time of the day to hike the Queenstown Hill you can’t go wrong at any time of the day.
-However, if you are keen to see nice golden light of the first sun rays of the day, then you have to go for sunrise!
+Regarding the best time of the day to hike Queenstown Hill, you can’t go wrong at any time of the day.
+However, if you are keen to see the nice golden light of the first sun rays of the day, then you have to be early and go for sunrise!
 You can see the sunrise on your left side from the summit.

 Be insured during your travels!

 Be prepared to get your legs burning!
-Right from the start of the trailhead you will follow the steep path through the forest without any flat parts.
+Right from the start of the trailhead, you will follow the steep path through the forest without any flat parts.
 The trees give shelter to the path so there aren’t many lookout points until you get almost at the summit.
-While the smell of forest and silence of nature will get stronger and stronger, your legs will start to burn and breath will be heavier.
+While the smell of the forest and the silence of nature will get stronger, your legs will start to burn and your breathing will be heavier.
 But luckily there are some fun stops along the way to catch your breath.

 Fairies Meeting Place